Improved Global Guarantees for the Nonconvex Burer--Monteiro Factorization via Rank Overparameterization: Introduction

-Satisfying these conditions to $\epsilon$-accuracy will yield a point within a $\rho$-neighborhood of a globally optimal solution.
-In this case, local optimization is guaranteed to globally solve (\ref{eq:ncvx}) starting from any arbitrary, possibly random initial point, because every local minimum is also a global minimum, and every saddle-point has sufficiently negative curvature to allow escape.
+Moreover, satisfying these conditions to $\epsilon$-accuracy will yield a point within a $\rho$-neighborhood of a globally optimal solution.
+Where this guarantee holds, local optimization cannot fail by getting stuck, because every local minimum is also a global minimum, and every saddle-point has sufficiently negative curvature to allow escape.
+(See also \citep{ge2017nospurious,park2018finding,zhu2018global,li2019non} for improvements and extensions on this result.)

-Unfortunately, recent efforts in applying ``no spurious local minima'' guarantees to practical applications have encountered a strong negative result.
-While several authors~\citep{bhojanapalli2016global,ge2017nospurious,zhu2018global,li2019non} proved that a condition number of $L/\mu<3/2$ is \emph{sufficient} for the inexistence of spurious local minima, others~\citep{zhang2018much,zhu2018global,zhang2019sharp,li2019non} pointed out that $L/\mu<3$ is \emph{necessary}, due to the existence of counterexamples with $L/\mu=3$.
-While most practical choices of $\phi$ can be assumed to have a \emph{finite} condition number $L/\mu$, possibly after smoothing and regularization, it is unrealistic to assume its actual numerical value to be as small as $L/\mu<3$.
-For even a slightly larger condition number $L/\mu\ge3$, it is impossible to make a ``no spurious local minima'' guarantee because the claim is simply not true.